Original Run: January 7, 2019 - April 1, 2019 Number of Episodes: 13 Genre: Action, Comedy, Supernatural Based on the Series Created By: One

 With final regards to this series’ visuals, when Mob Psycho 100 decided to go big, it went gargantuan.

-I already mentioned how this season focused more of its energies towards in-depth development.
+I already mentioned how this season focused more of its energies on in-depth development.
 What I didn’t say was how much that paid off.
 There were two characters who encapsulated this.

 Assuming you remember how Reigen was last season, it goes without saying how much of a sham he was.
 To catch everyone else up, Reigen was a self-proclaimed psychic whose business only became “legitimate” when Mob teamed up with him.